 Hypertrophic cardiomyopathy (HCM).
 In this usually inherited condition, the walls of the heart muscle thicken.
 The thickened muscle can disrupt the heart's electrical system, leading to fast or irregular heartbeats (arrhythmias), which can lead to sudden cardiac death.

 Hypertrophic cardiomyopathy, although not usually fatal, is the most common cause of heart-related sudden death in people under 30.
 It's the most common identifiable cause of sudden death in athletes.
 HCM often goes undetected.

 - Coronary artery abnormalities.
 Sometimes people are born with heart arteries (coronary arteries) that are connected abnormally.
 The arteries can become compressed during exercise and not provide proper blood flow to the heart.

 Other causes include inflammation of the heart muscle, which can be caused by viruses and other illnesses.
-In addition to long QT syndrome, there are other abnormalities of the heart's electrical system, such as Brugada syndrome, which can cause sudden death.
+Besides long QT syndrome, other abnormalities of the heart's electrical system, such as Brugada syndrome, can cause sudden death.